 Do what you know you should.
 Work first, play later.
 Prioritize.
 Eye on the prize.
 All of this!

-Make sure you’re focusing on what’s most important to you and act accordingly.
+Make sure you’re focusing on what’s most important and act accordingly.
 If having dinner as a family every night is important, schedule activities so that you can eat together.
-If keeping an orderly home is a priority, teach everyone to put away their stuff.
+Is an orderly home a priority?
+Teach everyone to put their stuff away.
 If being kind is your goal, then stop yelling and criticizing.

 Focus on what’s mutually beneficial.
 Get rid of the “it’s my way or the highway” attitude.
 That’s win-lose thinking.
 Going to the other extreme and being a martyr is lose-win.
-Find solutions where you and your kids or, you and your husband, both win.
+Find solutions where parents and kids both win.

 I used to do all of my daughter’s laundry, complete with folding and putting away.
 Knowing that I needed to teach her to do it herself, I showed her how to work everything then let her know, from that moment on, she would be responsible for doing it herself.
 Can you guess what happened?
 Yep, she let dirty clothes pile up ’till it drove me crazy and then I did her laundry and yelled at her about it.
 Not a win-win solution.

 We needed a new plan.
 Now, after talking about it and finding out what bugged her about doing the laundry, we do it together.
-We sort it together.
-She washes and dries it, with a few reminders to listen for the beeps.
-I come in and fold it (all perfect, just like I like it) and she puts it away.
+We sort it together, then she washes and dries it, with a few reminders to listen for the beeps.
+I come in and fold it (oh, Konmari, I love you) and she puts it away.
 It’s a win-win!

 Seek First to be Understood, Then to Understand

 This is why we have two ears and only one mouth!
 We need to really listen to the other person, not just be thinking about what we’re going to say next.
-Even though this is way down at number five, it might just be the most important habit.
+Even though this is way down at number five on the list, it might just be the most important habit.
 Happy relationships are fueled by good communication.

 Together is better.
 You must agree if you have a family.
 You could have made a choice to live alone but you didn’t.
 In order to live happily with other humans, we have to value each other’s differences.